keindev/tasktree/README.md

 #### log(\[text\])

-Add informational message, which will be displayed under the task header.
-Returns self object.
+Adds an informational message, to be displayed under the task title.
+Returns [self-object](#task).

 ##### text